 What is it that managers are doing that give their employees a favorable or non-favorable impression of them?
 Gallup asked respondents to rate their manager on behaviors related to communication, performance management and individual strengths.
 The study showed that employee engagement improved considerably when these behaviors were strong.

-Here’s how managers can encourage engagement in employees:
+Here’s how managers can encourage engagement and cultivate good relationships with employees:

 The best managers understand that each of their employees has different talents and skills.
 Each person has different successes and challenges both at and away from work.
 Great managers know their employees as people first.
 They accommodate their employees’ uniqueness while managing toward high performance.
 When performance management is done well, employees become more productive, profitable, and creative contributors, the poll found.

-If managers focus on these three areas, they will have engaged employees that will work productively for the organization.
+If managers focus on these three areas, they will have good relationships with employees that are engaged and will work productively for the organization.